AWS, Broadcom, IBM, Cloudflare, Salesforce, and others are aiming to boost interoperability between tools for threat detection and investigation.

-The OCSF is open source and is designed to be adopted in any environment or application, while fitting with existing security standards and processes.
+The OCSF is open source and is designed to be adopted in any environment or application while fitting with existing security standards and processes.

-“The OCSF community will streamline security operations for the many thousands of organisations that rely on telemetry from a wide range of sources to power their cybersecurity investigations,” said Broadcom’s GM of the Symantec enterprise division, Rob Greer.
+“The OCSF community will streamline security operations for the many thousands of organizations that rely on telemetry from a wide range of sources to power their cybersecurity investigations,” said Broadcom’s GM of the Symantec enterprise division, Rob Greer.

 The project is currently hosted on the code repository GitHub.
-This week, the Microsoft-owned company shared plans to improve the cybersecurity of its open-source npm registry through code signing, which is a digital signature added to software.
+This week, the Microsoft-owned company shared plans to improve the cybersecurity of its open-source npm registry through code signing, which is a digital signature added to the software.

 10 things you need to know direct to your inbox every weekday.
 Sign up for the Daily Brief, Silicon Republic’s digest of essential sci-tech news.